rauc/rauc/docs/advanced.rst

 If the device has no variant configured, or if the bundle does not contain an image matching the device's variant, the default image (if present) is used.

+When using streaming installation, the increased bundle size does not significantly affect the amount of data transferred, since only the images selected for installation (i.e. matching the device variant) are streamed to the target.

 .. _sec_device-variant:

 Specifying the Device Variant